Home

 biopsy showed I had Pulmonary Fibrosis.
 I was also diagnosed

-with pulmonary hypertension.
+with Pulmonary Hypertension.
 I was 54 years old.

 A round of second opinions brought me to a Rheumatologist